juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 WARNING #2
 UEFI BIOS
-When Windows8.1 or W10 is installed the first time in a BIOS machine "old" 2010-2013, or Newer with Legacy Mode Active.
+When Windows8.1 or W10 is installed for the 1st time in a BIOS machine "old" 2010-2013, or Newer with Legacy Mode Activated.

 Windows Installer BCD creates a BIOS bootloader,
 IF want to move Windows to a New M.2 drive requires UEFI Boot,